Bunny Campione

+Biography

-Daughter of Squadron Leader Francis Colborne Fisher, of Mudeford, Hampshire, and Iris (née Stewart), sister of British actor Stewart Granger, Campione became known as "Bunny" as a young child after she was given a coat that had a hood with rabbit ears on it; she also later collected soft toy rabbits.
+Campione is the daughter of Squadron leader Francis Colborne Fisher, of Mudeford, Dorset, and Iris (née Stewart), sister of British actor Stewart Granger.
+Campione became known as "Bunny" as a young child, after she was given a coat that had a hood with rabbit ears on it.
 She studied at university in France and worked at the Bear Lane Gallery in Oxford for a year.
-She then worked at Sotheby's for 23 years gaining a wide knowledge of antiques firstly in the furniture department and then the collectors' department.
+She then worked at Sotheby's for 23 years until 1996, gaining a wide knowledge of antiques, firstly in the furniture department and then the collectors' department.
+She was a senior consultant at Christie's in London until 2002.

-She was a senior consultant to Christie's, London until 2001.
-She lives on the Essex/Suffolk border with her husband Iain Grahame, whom she married on 7 July 2002.
+Campione lives at Daws Hall, a private nature reserve, in Lamarsh, Essex.
+Her husband Iain Grahame, Idi Amin’s old commander and friend, died on 4 September 2023.
 She runs her own company, Campione Fine Art, buying and selling antiques on behalf of clients.
 She has a particular interest in, and knowledge of, automata, bird-cages, corkscrews, dolls, dolls' houses, miniature and early furniture, and soft toys.